prebid/Prebid.js/adops/send-all-bids-adops.md

 ---
 layout: page
-title: Send All Bids to Adserver
+title: Send all bids to the ad server
 head_title: Send all bids to the ad server
 description: Send all bids to the ad server for reporting and data analysis.
 pid: 2
 top_nav_section: adops
 nav_section: tutorials
 ---

 <div class="bs-docs-section" markdown="1">

-# Send all bids to the ad server
+# Send all bids to the ad server - Ad Ops setup
+{: .no_toc }

+This page shows how to set up your ad server so that you can send all bids and report on them.

 As a publisher, you may wish to have your ad server see **all** header bidding bids (instead of seeing only the winning bids in each auction).
 Reasons you might want this behavior include: